seek-oss/skuba/docs/cli/run.md

 The `--inspect` and `--inspect-brk` [Node.js options] are supported for debugging sessions.

-#### Attaching Automatically
+#### Automatically attaching a debugger

-The simplest way to a debugger on VS Code is to use the in-built debug terminal.
+The simplest way to a attach a debugger to VS Code is to use the in-built debug terminal.

 1. Hit `⌘ + ⇧ + P` to bring up the Command Palette.
-2. Select `Debug: Javascript Debug Terminal`
+2. Select `Debug: JavaScript Debug Terminal`
-3. Run any command within the terminal; for example, `skuba test`, `skuba start` and VS Code will automatically hook into it.
+3. Run any command within the terminal; for example, `skuba test`, `skuba start` and VS Code will automatically attach to it.

-#### Attaching Manually
+#### Manually attaching a debugger

 Try this out by starting your project with inspector enabled: